 We carried out an independent survey of 753 customers in December 2021.
 We asked them how happy they were with a platform they had used within the previous 12 months.

 We then turned their answers into a rating of between 1 and 5 stars.

 Customer satisfaction ratings methodology

-The survey asked respondents how satisfied they were with their share dealing provider on a scale from one to five, and also whether they would recommend that company to a friend or not.
+The survey asked respondents how satisfied they were with their share dealing provider on a scale from 1 to 5, and also whether they would recommend that company to a friend or not.